Cornelius Sim: Episcopal ministry

 Pope John Paul II elevated the Prefecture of Brunei to the status of a vicariate and appointed Sim the first Apostolic Vicar of Brunei and Titular Bishop of Putia in Numidia on 20 October 2004.

 Bishop

 He received his episcopal consecration on 21 January 2005 from Archbishop Salvatore Pennacchio at the Church of Our Lady of the Assumption in Bandar Seri Begawan.
 The co-consecrators were John Ha Tiong Hock, Archbishop of Kuching and Anthony Lee Kok Hin, Bishop of Miri.
 He requested that his ordination be held in Brunei rather than Rome, so that the local faithful could take part.
-On a number of occasions, Sim publicly advocated for peaceful and tolerant relations amongst Bruneians of all religious affiliations.
+On a number of occasions, Sim publicly advocated for peaceful and tolerant relations among Bruneians of all religious affiliations.
 He was also involved in the activities of schools operating under his authority, publicly attending functions such as Chinese New Year.
 Sim frequently acted as the representative of the Christian community in Brunei during government engagements locally and abroad, including with foreign diplomatic missions, local ministries and the supreme court.
+Sim also made visits to overseas missions such as in Timor Leste.